210823-java-msa-wvu/Jorge-Tinajero-p1/README.md

    - can request additional infor from anyone.
    - can alter reinbursement amount
    - if doesnt respond in a timely manner an email should be sent to the benco's direct supervisor
-   - can also award a larger amount than that available for the employee, and provide reason If the amount is changed the employee must be notified and will have the ability to cancel the request.
+   - can also award a larger amount than that available for the employee, and provide reason.

+  If the amount is changed the employee must be notified and will have the ability to cancel the request.
 Employee must provide a grade or presentation, BenCo must confirm the grade is passing.
 Direct supervisor must confirm the presentation is satisfactory and presented to the parties.
 Then the award will be provided.